 While an obese and a lean person may both be in calorie deficit circumstances, their energy availability is different.
 Fatter individuals have a larger pantry to dip into when the food on the table isn’t enough, leaner individuals don’t.
 This blurs the lines of what is possible on a calorie deficit because the energy available for recovery is different.

-Therefore, someone that starts off at a high body-fat percentage, and stalls out at the end of the linear progression training continuum, may benefit from moving from their beginner routine and using some periodisation principles, such as those discussed by Greg in his article.
+Therefore, someone who starts off at a high body-fat percentage, and stalls out at the end of the linear progression training continuum, may benefit from moving from their beginner routine and using some periodization principles, such as those discussed by Greg in his article.
 “You probably won’t have any issues increasing training volume, though the maximal amount you can handle would be less.
 It just means you have to monitor recovery more closely.”

 What is the cut off point for this? – It comes down to the individual.
 “When you’re dealing with biology, you have to accept a little chaos and ambiguity,” says Greg.
 A little experimentation with this purposefully lower weight, higher volume method, as long as protein intake is sufficient and the deficit within recommended limits, will be fine for preserving muscle mass even if it doesn’t eventually lead to the desired strength increases.